eduardoperezlutin/skills-use-github-script/README.md

-# skills-use-github-script
+# GitHub Actions certification - Use GitHub Script

-GitHub Actions certification - Use GitHub Script
+This repo is based on the GH Actions Certification training.
+Intended to use  GitHub script to **post comments** and **create tasks** based on new issues posted to the repo.